-The North Face ThermoBall boasts a great warmth to weight ratio.
+The ThermoBall boasts a high warmth to weight ratio.
 It's perfect to use as a layer or standalone jacket depending on the temps outdoors.
-Take it with you on pretty much any adventure you can think of!
-The hydrophobic insulation will also keep you warm when wet.
+Take it with you on pretty much any adventure you can think of, as the hydrophobic insulation will also keep you warm when wet.

-Compared to some quilted competitors, this jacket is a little warmer, scoring a six out of ten in this category.
-Its shell isn't anything special - just a 100% nylon 15D ripstop shell, but it does have a great internal hemline drawcord that will seal in the jacket's warmth with one pull.
+Compared to some quilted competitors, this jacket is a little warmer.
+Its shell isn't anything special; it's a 100% nylon 15-D ripstop shell, but it does have a great internal hemline drawcord that will seal in the jacket's warmth with one pull.
 The hood is fitted but doesn't have a pull-string adjustment.
 What truly makes the difference is its ThermoBall insulation, sandwiched in the square baffles of its shell and liner.